 Neil Miller (Executive Headteacher) has overall responsibility for safeguarding within LSEAT Bromley Hub of Schools, with accountability shared through the Heads of School, Welfare Officers and Behaviour Leads in each School.

-- BBA Orpington – Jayne Naylor and Deputy DSL is Liz Burgess and Larissa Sherman
+- BBA Orpington – Andrea Townsley and Deputy DSLs are Liz Burgess and Larissa Sherman

 - BBA Bromley – Alex Leng and Deputy DSLs are Sophie Grinham and Rani Chahal